 - Improve investment decisions for the best outcomes and ROI

 Companies must be current and regularly focused on the best way to achieve these benefits.
-They must be able to answer to what is an emerging technology for their industry.
-It is truly a poor management not to get involved in emerging technologies—a decision that could lead to tough competition, reduced profitability or an eventual closure.
+They must be able to answer what is an emerging technology for their industry.
+It is truly poor management not to get involved in emerging technologies—a decision that could lead to tough competition, reduced profitability, or an eventual closure.